gillstrom/cycles/readme.md

 Type: `string`
 Default: Current time

-Returns an object with times for 2 to 7 sleep cycles.
+Returns an object with times to wake up for 2 to 7 sleep cycles.

 ### cycles.wake(times)